What Makes a Good Gamertag?

 2. Use a Personal and Creative Gamertag

-If inspiration fails you list several words that have a personal meaning to you.
+If inspiration fails you, start by listing several words that have a personal meaning to you.
 This can include the following:

 - your name/nickname or initials